vega/vega-lite/site/docs/encoding.md

 **Note**: Since `order` and `path` represent actual data fields that are used to sort the data, they cannot encode constant `value`.
 In addition, in aggregate plots, they should have `aggregate` function specified.

 {:#ex-order}
-#### Example: Sorting Layer Order

-Given a colored scatterplot.

-<div class="vl-example" data-name="scatter_color"></div>

-By default, layer order of the data points are determined by original order of the data.

-Mapping the field `Origin` to `order` channel will sort the layer of data points by the field.

-<div class="vl-example" data-name="scatter_color_order"></div>

-Here we can see that data points from Origin A appear on the top.

 #### Example: Sorting Stack Order

 Given a stacked bar chart: